Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 We next consider a distributed version of the magic square game.
 In particular, we will use a variation of the magic square game \cite{arkhipov2012extending} where one party is given a row or a column to fill in while the other party fills in a specific entry in the magic square.
 The first party's answer must fulfill the parity requirements of a magic square while the second party's entry must match the first party's.
 The input distribution is constrained so that the row or column given contains the specified entry.
 We draw the setup of the magic square game in~\Cref{fig:magic_square} and show the optimal quantum strategy.

-In the distributed magic square game, $v_1$ and $v_2$ share the role of the party in the original game that has to fill in a specific entry.
+In the \textbf{distributed magic square game}, $v_1$ and $v_2$ share the role of the party in the original game that has to fill in a specific entry.
 Instead of getting the full coordinates of that entry, the $x$-coordinate is given to $v_1$ and the $y$-coordinate to $v_2$.
 More explicitly, the LC game is defined as follows. \begin{enumerate} \item The connectivity graph $G$ is again given by

 \item $v_1$ receives input $s_1 \in [3]$, and $v_2$ receives input $s_2 \in [3]$.
 They each must output $\pm1$. \item $v_3$ receives either $s_1$ or $s_2+3$ as his input $s_3$ with equal probability.
-If he receives $s_3\in\{1,2,3\}$, he must fill in the $s_3$-th row with $\pm1$.
-While if he receives $s_3\in\{4,5,6\}$, he must fill in the $(s_3-3)$-th column with $\pm1$. \item The winning condition is: \begin{itemize} \item $v_3$ fills the row or column with correct parity as according to the usual magic square game.
+If $s_3\in\{1,2,3\}$, he must fill in the $s_3$-th row with $\pm1$.
+If instead $s_3\in\{4,5,6\}$, he must fill in the $(s_3-3)$-th column with $\pm1$. \item The winning condition is: \begin{itemize} \item $v_3$ fills the row or column with the correct parity according to the usual magic square game.
 The parity requirements are shown in~\Cref{fig:magic_square}. \item $v_1$ and $v_2$ have the same output, which should also be the same as what $v_3$ filled in for the entry $(s_1, s_2)$. \end{itemize} \end{enumerate}

 There exists a quantum strategy with unit winning probability.
 In this strategy, two pairs of maximally entangled states